ApplicantAtlas/ApplicantAtlas/README.md

 ### How to Support The Project
 * Star the repo 😎
-* Consider [sponsoring](https://github.com/sponsors/davidteather) me on GitHub
+* Consider [sponsoring](https://github.com/sponsors/applicantatlas) ApplicantAtlas on GitHub
-* Send me an email or a [LinkedIn](https://www.linkedin.com/in/davidteather/) message telling me what you're using the project for and if there's any additional features you would like to see
+* Send us an email (hello@applicantatlas.com) or a [LinkedIn](https://www.linkedin.com/company/applicantatlas) message telling us what you're using the project for and if there's any additional features you would like to see
 * Submit PRs for issues :)

 ### Documentation